-With connected sensors and cloud platforms, companies can now monitor silo levels 24/7, automate replenishment, and plan deliveries with unprecedented accuracy.
+With connected sensors and cloud technology, companies can monitor silo levels 24/7, automate replenishments, and plan deliveries more accurately than ever before.

 On average, an unplanned truck dispatch can cost €300–400 in additional operational expenses (fuel, downtime, overtime).
 When multiplied by hundreds of trips per year, these inefficiencies represent a hidden cost that directly impacts margins.

-Unlike radar or ultrasonic sensors that measure the level inside the silo, SiloConnect uses an external strain measurement approach: capturing the micro-deformations that naturally occur on one of the silo’s metallic legs under load.
+Unlike radar or ultrasonic sensors that measure the level inside the silo, SiloConnect uses an external strain-measurement approach.
+A sensor is mounted on one of the silo's metallic legs and captures the micro-deformations that occur under load.

-This deformation reflects the actual weight of the material stored inside.
-By continuously collecting these measurements, SiloConnect’s AI algorithms (patented by Nanolike) learn and adapt to the unique behavior of each silo, accounting for its geometry, installation, and environment.
+This deformation reflects the actual weight of the stored material.
+SiloConnect's AI algorithms, patented by Nanolike, learn and adapt to the unique behaviour of each silo over time, accounting for its geometry, installation conditions, and environment.

 “Attach, drill, connect: that’s it.
 SiloConnect was designed to make installation fast, simple, and safe.” says Sebastien Applanat, Head of Sales at Nanolike